-If you are, you’ll be happy to know that ThriveCart can fully integrate with multiple Shopify accounts.
+If you do, you’ll be happy to know that ThriveCart can fully integrate with multiple Shopify accounts.

 If you’re a self-published author and have book products on Lulu, you’ll be able to take advantage of ThriveCart’s latest integration: Fulfillment by Lulu.